klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

 systems also have a caching mechanism.
 It is important to ensure that those caches can work efficiently, and that requires:

-*   predictable data accesses, so that prefetching mechanisms can fetch data into the cache before it is needed so that part of the latency can be hidden, and
+*   Predictable data accesses, so that prefetching mechanisms can fetch data into the cache before it is needed so that part of the latency can be hidden, and
-*   data accesses in sufficiently large chunks to avoid that data in caches is never used and hence wasted and so that the effective bandwidth is not too much reduced by latency.
+*   Data accesses in sufficiently large chunks to avoid that data in caches is never used and hence wasted and so that the effective bandwidth is not too much reduced by latency.
-    If you'd fetch individual 4-byte numbers from RAM memory and if the memory latency would be 100ns and if there would be no way to have those data accesses overlap as you cannot predict what the next piece of data would be, then you effectively get at most a bandwidth of 4 bytes / 100ns / 1024^3 = 0,037 GByte/s which is only a fraction of the bandwidth
+*   E.g., if you'd fetch individual 4-byte numbers from RAM memory and if the memory latency would be 100ns and if there would be no way to have those data accesses overlap as you cannot predict what the next piece of data would be, then you effectively get at most a bandwidth of 4 bytes / 100ns / 1024^3 = 0,037 GByte/s which is only a fraction of the bandwidth